 Want to understand what the Treasure Valley's commute patterns mean for your media schedule?

-We'll show you which dayparts over-index with your customer profile in this market, and how to structure a schedule around the in-car listening windows that matter most for your category.
+We'll show you which time slots skew most toward your customer profile in this market, and how to structure a schedule around the in-car listening windows that matter most for your category.

 Sources: Edison Research Share of Ear Q4 2025, in-vehicle listening share.
 U.S. Census Bureau American Community Survey, Ada County and Canyon County commute time data (2022–2023).
 Ada County Highway District (ACHD), traffic volume data and corridor analysis.
 Nielsen Audio, AM/FM weekly reach, Boise-Nampa DMA.
 RealityMine, U.S. adult vehicle and retail co-occurrence study (2014).